anchals7/LogisticRegression/README.md

 # LogisticRegression
-Logistic regression model for classification problem (with and without regularization) to predict whether a student will get into a university
+DeepLearning.AI Machine Learning Specialization - Supervised Learning course lab Logistic regression model for classification problem (with and without regularization) to predict whether a student will be admitted into a university.

+Key concepts:
+- Classification
+- Logistic Regression
+- Regularization to manage Overfitting
+- Cost function
+- Gradient Descent